abhatikar/azure-c-shared-utility/devdoc/tlsio.md

 ## Design Decisions

+This section describes design decisions and their rationale.
+These decisions are not themselves part of the specifications, but the individual specifications will conform to these decisions.

-**Retry decision**: the tlsio adapter shall not initiate error recovery of any sort.<br/>
+**Retry policy**: the tlsio adapter shall not initiate error recovery of any sort.<br/>
 **Reason for retry decision**: Decisions such as how, when, and whether to retry after error are high level policy decisions that are deliberately deferred to the higher level modules that own the tilso adapter.
 The tlsio adapter is not competent to make any guesses about what the correct retry behavior should be.

-**Unsent messages decision**: the tlsio adapter shall discard any unsent messages when it receives a “close” command.<br/>**Reasons for unsent messages decision**:
+**Unsent messages policy**: the tlsio adapter shall discard any unsent messages when it receives a “close” command.<br/>
+**Reasons for unsent messages decision**:
   1. This is consistent with existing tlsio adapters.<br/>
-  * Decisions about which messages should be re-sent after a (possibly lengthy) recovery must be deferred to higher level modules.
-Discarding all unsent messages upon “close” puts that responsibility where it belongs.
+  2. Decisions about which messages should be re-sent after a (possibly lengthy) recovery must be deferred to higher level modules.
+Discarding all unsent messages upon `tlsio_close` puts that responsibility where it belongs.

-**No fake sends decision**: although it would be possible to enqueue messages no matter what state the tlsio is in, the tlsio shall only accept messages for transmission when it is in the TLSIO_STATE_OPEN state.<br/>**Reasons for no fake sends decision**:
+**No fake sends policy**: although it would be possible to enqueue messages no matter what state the tlsio is in, the tlsio shall only accept messages for transmission when it is in the TLSIO_STATE_OPEN state.<br/>
+**Reasons for no fake sends decision**:
   1. This is consistent with existing tlsio adapters.
-  2. Accepting messages in other states amounts to poorly designed message queuing, and message queuing is already being implemented properly at higher levels.
+  2. Accepting messages in other states amounts to poorly designed message queuing, and message queuing is already implemented properly at higher levels.
   3. Accepting messages in other states would require non-trivial design and unit test work and force the redesign of higher levels without adding any real functionality.

+**Redundant callback during `tlsio_open`**: If `tlsio_open` fails, the tlsio adapter shall call the supplied `on_io_open_complete` callback.
+This implies that the adapter must enter the TLSIO_STATE_ERROR state rather than remaining in TLSIO_STATE_CLOSED, which would be more natural.<br/>
+**Reason for redundant callback**: The reason for callbacks in the first place is because asynchronous operations cannot always provide all necessary feedback in their return values.
+In the case of a failed "begin operation" such as tlsio_open, the failure return already contains all of the useful information, making the callback redundant.
+In a greenfield design, simplicity would dictate that the callback not be made, but existing tlsio adapters already make this redundant callback, so new tlsio adpaters must conform to this behavior.

+**Usage error policy**: If the caller commits usage errors, the tlsio adapter shall log the error and return failure, but shall not alter its internal state.
+Usage errors include:
+* `tlsio_open`, `tlsio_send`, or `tlsio_close` are called during TLSIO_STATE_EXT_OPENING (invalid usage)
+* `tlsio_open` is called during TLSIO_STATE_EXT_OPEN (invalid usage)
+* `tlsio_open`, `tlsio_send`, or `tlsio_close` are called during TLSIO_STATE_EXT_CLOSING (invalid usage)
+* `tlsio_open` or `tlsio_send` are called during TLSIO_STATE_EXT_ERROR (invalid usage)

+**Reasons for usage error policy**:
+* The behavior of existing tlsio adapters is not consistent in this regard.
+For example, tlsio_arduino does change state on usage errors but tlsio_open_ssl, tlsio_mbedtls, tlsio_schannel, and tlsio_wolfssl do not.
+Fortunately the upper-level modules that use tlsio adapters do not perform improper usage, so they don't depend on improper usage acting in any particular way.
+* The tlsio adapter must handle and announce usage errors sensibly.
+But it is not possible to anticipate whether entering TLSIO_STATE_EXT_ERROR would aid the troubleshooting process or impede it, so the tlsio adapter shall favor design simplicity rather than getting its internal knickers in a knot by changing state when usage errors occur.

+**Failed `tlsio_send` calls policy**: If the `tlsio_send` operation fails, the tlsio adapter shall log an error, return failure, and call the message's callback appropriately, but the adapter shall not change its internal state.<br/>**Reason for failed `tlsio_send` policy**: Tlsio adapters conforming to this spec enqueue incoming messages rather than sending them directly, so the only possible errors are usage errors and out-of-memory errors.
+Neither of these situations calls for the tlsio adapter to change its state, so it won't.

+**Mandatory callbacks policy**: All of the callback functions in the tlsio adapter API are mandatory.<br/>
+**Reasons for mandatory callbacks policy**:
+* Tlsio adapters are designed for asynchronous operation, and correct usage of the adapter is difficult or impossible without using all of the callbacks.
+* The higher-level SDK modules that use tlsio already provide the callback functions.
+* Allowing optional callback functions would significantly increase the number of required unit tests.
+* The cost to the caller of providing callback functions is trivial.

 ## API Calls